 As host of the 2016 summer Olympics, Rio de Janeiro is going to be on the world stage this year.
 The city will see many new hotel openings over the next

-few months, including the Grand Hyatt and Trump, reports Martin Frankenberg (one of our Trusted Travel Experts for Brazil), and Sao
+few months, including the Grand Hyatt and Trump, and Sao

-Paulo’s fantastic Emiliano hotel is opening a property on Copacabana beach.
+Paulo’s Emiliano hotel is opening a property on Copacabana beach.
 What’s more, the Santiago

 Calatatrava–designed Museum of Tomorrow just arrived in December, and the Museum of Sound and Image is due to open on Copacabana beach in early 2016.
 But don’t let Rio

 hog the spotlight.
-Paul Irvine (another of our Trusted Travel Experts for Brazil) recommends putting the northeastern beach town of Jericoacoara on your
+Paul Irvine (a Trusted Travel Expert for Brazil) recommends putting the northeastern beach town of Jericoacoara on your

 itinerary.
 For a long time, Jeri was limited to the backpacker circuit due to the fact that it is difficult to get to (a five-hour drive from Fortaleza